Just as justice is starting to win across the country, prosecutors, police, and their allies are once again trying to use fear to defeat it.

 Common Sense Reform Passed & Is Already Working in New York State

 New York bail reform, ending cash bail for most misdemeanors and non-violent felonies, is already working.
 Thousands of people statewide have been released from jail or released after arrest without bail ever being set.
 Parents and children have been reunited, people have been transferred to mental health or addiction treatment, and supervised release programs have connected people with the services they actually need to turn their lives around.
+And critically, thousands have been able to avoid unnecessary jailing in what leaders are calling "a pot of bubbling contagion."

 THE TRUTH: Less incarceration saves lives and money, and makes communities safer and healthier, all while maintaining high appearance rates in court.